Dragon1 Modeling and Presentation Platform Glossary

 A related set of published content items.

-The content you have produced on Dragon1 and have linked to your profile.
+The content you have produced and have linked to your profile.

 An interactive visualization is a visualization that responds to user input.
-Yu may create a visualization that shows popupdialog on mouse over or mouse clicks, or you may provide links to detailed diagrams, or you may provide view button to hide or show a part of a diagram.
+You may create a visualization that shows popupdialogs on mouse over or mouse clicks, or you may provide links to detailed diagrams, or you may provide view button to hide or show a part of a diagram.

 A combination of username and password to get access to an account and its data.